Bedlington Terriers

-that, they were known as the Rothbury Terrier, and were used to hunt a variety of small animals and game
+Prior to that, they were known as the Rothbury Terrier - after a small market town in the same county, and were used to hunt a variety of small animals and game including rabbits, otters, foxes and weasels.

-including rabbits, otters, foxes and weasels.
-They were also significantly used by the miners as ratters and
+Bedlingtons were also significantly used by the miners as ratters and

 they are still sometimes used for this task today.

-Other historical information reveals that the gypsies trained this dog breed for poaching and the miners used them
+Other historical information reveals that the gypsies trained this dog breed for poaching and sadly the miners used them

 Development of the breed is thought to have been attained by crossing the Whippet, Dandy Dinmont, and the Otterhound.
-The

-Bedlington is easily recognizable by it unique lamb-like appearance.
-However, that is as far as the similarity
+The Bedlington is easily recognizable by its unique lamb-like appearance.
+However, that is as far as the similarity goes, this dog being decidedly all terrier!

 Height: 15-17 inches